tinywars/tinywars-online/README.md

 ## Networking

 First, make sure you've ran `npm install` in both root folder and `backend` folder.
-Then run `npm run dev -- --host` in root folder and note your public IP address.
-Change value of `HOST_IP` const in `backend/settings.ts`.
+Then run `npm run dev -- --host` in root folder and note your public IP address. ~~Change value of `HOST_IP` const in `backend/settings.ts`~~ (Not necessary right now, all CORS are enabled and frontend assumes backend lives on the same IP).
 Now you can run `npm run dev` in backend folder.

 In all browsers that you want to connect to your game, go to `http://<your ip>:3000/net`.
-Don't use localhost, it would be blocked by CORS.
 Open a dev console.
 On host machine, type in `createLobby()`.
 On success you will get message: `Lobby created.
 Connection code: <code>`.

 On all peer machines, enter command `connect(<code>)` into the browser console.